Rock music in Russia: Rock musicians divided by the Crimean Crisis

-The annexation of Crimea by the Russian Federation in 2014 divided the Russian rock community to supporters and opposition to the move.
-Former Aria leader and current leader of the band Kipelov, Valery Kipelov, expressed support of the "annexation", and stated that it should've been done in 1991.
+The annexation of Crimea by the Russian Federation in 2014 divided the Russian rock community into supporters and opposers of the move.
+Former Aria leader, and current leader of the band Kipelov, Valery Kipelov, expressed support of the "annexation", and stated that it should've been done in 1991.
 He performed at music festivals celebrating the event in Crimea.

 Konstantin Kinchev and his band Alisa, considered to be among the pioneers of Russian rock, expressed support of the move, and cancelled all of his concerts in Ukraine.
 Kinchev had already expressed views supporting the return of Crimea to Russia in 2008.

-Among the other prominent figures in Russian rock who expressed support of the move included Chaif, Chicherina, Alexander F. Sklyar, and Vadim Samoylov (ex-Agatha Christie).
+Other prominent figures in Russian rock who expressed support of the move included Chaif, Chicherina, Alexander F. Sklyar, and Vadim Samoylov (ex-Agatha Christie member).

-On the other hand, Andrey Makarevich was one of the organisers of the 2014 anti-war protests in Russia, and harshly criticised the annexation Another prominent figure to criticise the annexation was Yuri Shevchuk (DDT) Singer Zemfira expressed her opposition by wrapping herself in a Ukrainian flag when on stage.
+On the other hand, Andrey Makarevich was one of the organizers of the 2014 anti-war protests in Russia, and harshly criticized the annexation Another prominent figure to criticize the annexation was Yuri Shevchuk (DDT) Singer Zemfira expressed her opposition by waving a Ukrainian flag while performing on stage.

-Among the musicians who didn't criticise the annexation, however, spoke against war in general and called for peace between the peoples were such prominent figures as Boris Grebenshchikov (Aquarium) and Vyacheslav Butusov (Nautilus Pompilius).
+The musicians who didn't criticize the annexation, spoke against war in general, and called for peace between the peoples, were prominent figures such as Boris Grebenshchikov (Aquarium) and Vyacheslav Butusov (Nautilus Pompilius).